aksakalli/aksakalli.github.io/_posts/2017-07-17-network-centrality-measures-and-their-visualization.md

 However, as we can see from the definition, it is a problematic measure for directed graphs.
-Let's say that a new research paper is published and it references a couple of existing papers.
+Let's say that a new research paper is published and it references a handful of existing papers.
 It would not contribute to any of those referenced papers in this citation network